JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 <img class="course-content-image" src="../assets/images/gdeavatar.png" alt="My portrait pic" style="width:240px;margin-top:10px">

-Hi, I'm Jorge Castillo 👋 Google Developer Expert for Android and Kotlin, formerly working at Twitter.
-I am the author of [Jetpack Compose Internals 📖](/book) and [The good teammate 📖](/thegoodteammate/).
+Hi, I'm Jorge Castillo 👋 Google Developer Expert for Android and Kotlin, currently working at <b>Disney</b>, formerly <b>Twitter</b>.
+I am the author of [Jetpack Compose Internals 📖](/book).
 I created this course and I will be your instructor.

 I have extensive experience in online courses, having created and delivered courses about diverse topics like Kotlin, Android architecture, testing, Functional Programming and Jetpack Compose to name a few.
 I am a very active member of the Android community.